asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 In a very pragmatic approach, Microcks uses your AsyncAPI specification as the source of truth for your simulation.
 As soon as it is imported into Microcks, it manages to create a topic for your API version on the connected Kafka broker and starts publishing mock messages.
 Messages are published at a configured frequency and thus consumers immediately start receiving event messages as if it is published by a real application.
 Thanks to Microcks’ [message templating](https://microcks.io/documentation/using/advanced/templates/) you can also easily include dynamic content in the sample messages.

-Mocking event-driven architecture using Microcks is a game changer as you do not need to write code nor set up complex infrastructure!
-Your consumers are able to receive messages in the minute and testing some changes is just one commit away: you update the AsyncAPI specification in the Git repository and Microcks will take care of updating everything!
-It’s even capable of providing and managing the Kafka infrastructure thanks to the excellent [Strimzi.io](https://strimzi.io/) operator if you wish!
+Mocking event-driven architecture using Microcks is a game-changer as you do not need to write code nor set up complex infrastructure!
+Your consumers can receive messages in the minute.
+Testing some changes is just one commit away.
+You update the AsyncAPI specification in the Git repository and Microcks will take care of updating everything!
+It's even capable of providing and managing the Kafka infrastructure thanks to the excellent [Strimzi.io](https://strimzi.io/) operator if you wish!

 **Our second feature is testing or how to make your delivery lifecycle reliable.**